ProactiveProgrammers/intersection-algorithms-starter/writing/reflection.md

 TODO: Provide a one-paragraph response that answers this question in your own words.

-### Leveraging your response to the previous question, how did you overcome the challenge?
+### Leveraging your response to the previous questions, how did you overcome the challenge?

 TODO: Provide a one-paragraph response that answers this question in your own words.